15 Best Art Therapy Prompts for Anxiety You Can Start Today

-• Externalize internal chaos: Anxiety lives in your mind and body.
-Art makes it visible and tangible, something you can see and work with rather than being consumed by.
+• Externalize internal chaos: Art makes anxiety visible and tangible — something you can see and work with, not just be consumed by

-• Engage your hands and body: The physical act of creating activates your parasympathetic nervous system, naturally calming your fight-or-flight response.
+• Engage the body: The physical act of creating activates your parasympathetic nervous system, calming fight-or-flight

-• Bypass verbal processing: Anxiety often defies logical explanation.
-Art accesses non-verbal parts of your brain where anxiety is stored.
+• Bypass verbal processing: Anxiety often defies logic.
+Art accesses non-verbal parts of the brain where anxiety is stored

-• Create a sense of control: In a world where anxiety makes everything feel uncertain, creating art is something you can control completely.
+• Restore a sense of control: In a world that feels uncertain, creating art is something you control completely

 1. Draw Your Anxiety as a Creature